Uzairkhan11w/Uzairkhan11w/README.md

 - 👀 I’m interested in Tech,Coding,Data Science, AI/ML
 - 🌱 I’m currently studying Statistics, AI/ML, Python Programming, R Programming
 - 💞️ I’m looking to collaborate on any thing related to Data Science, IoT, Machine Learning, Artificial Intelligence
-- 📫 How to reach me instagram @uzairkhan11w
+- 📫 How to reach me: instagram @uzairkhan11w

 <!---
 Uzairkhan11w/Uzairkhan11w is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.